lampapps/lampapps/_drafts/2019-08-07-AWS-Cloudfront.md

   * Enter your naked domain name and with www. prefix for Alternate Domain Names. ie: example.com, www.example.com
   * Select Custom SSL Certificate, choose the certificate your create and validated
   * Enter the Default Root Object, ie: index.html
-  * you can setup logging id desired
+  * you can setup logging if desired
   * Click Create Distribution

 #### Route 53
-1. Edit the the A records to point to eh cludfront Distribution
+1. Edit the the A records to point to the cloudfront Distribution
-2. Create AAAA records and also point to the CLoudfront Distribution
+2. Create AAAA records and also point to the Cloudfront Distribution